sekwiatkowski/awesome-ai-services/README.md

 ### Amazon Rekognition
 [Overview](https://aws.amazon.com/rekognition/image-features/)

+- Where are the faces located in the image?
 - Given a face image, what other image shows the most similar face?
 - Are the faces in two images of the same person?
 - Are the eyes opened or closed?